 “I think he’s seeing someone else.
 My heart says he is but I don’t have any proof.
-I finally asked.
-Made him mad.
-Said I was crazy.
-But I still worry that he is.
-How can I know if he's having an affair?”
+I finally asked and made him mad.
+He said I was crazy, but I still worry that he is.
+How can I know if my husband is having an affair?”

-Based on my work with thousands of marriages, I offer the following suggestions for those who fear their spouses cheat.
+Based on my work with thousands of marriages, I offer the following suggestions for those who fear their spouses are cheating.